Amazon Kindle devices: Kindle Scribe (2024 release)

-Twelfth Generation 2025 release
+Twelfth generation 2025 release

 Kindle Colorsoft (2025 release)

-On July 24, 2025, Amazon announced a Colorsoft model that dropped Signature Edition features, making the specs otherwise equivalent to the regular Paperwhite.
+On July 24, 2025, Amazon announced a cheaper Colorsoft model, with half the storage of the Signature model and no wireless charging or ambient light sensor.
 It is only available in black body color.
 A Kids Edition based on the new model was also announced.

-2025 Devices and Services Event
+2025 devices and services announcement

 On September 30, 2025, Amazon announced a new Scribe lineup that revised the case design, and includes a Kindle Scribe Colorsoft model.
 The display stack was redesigned to be thinner and allow system components to be moved under the display, removing the need for an asymmetric display bezel.
-The display size was increased to 11 inches diagonal, while maintaining the common 300 dpi resolution of E-Ink Carta HD.
+The display size was increased to 11 inches diagonal, while maintaining the common 300 dpi resolution of E Ink Carta HD.
 All new models include a new Premium Pen stylus.
 All models are available in Graphite body color that comes with a white stylus pen, and Colorsoft Fig body color models come with a matching Fig stylus pen.
 Amazon calls the B&W Scribe models Kindle Scribe (3rd Generation), and the color model is called Kindle Scribe Colorsoft (1st Generation).
 This naming introduces an inconsistency, as the previous Scribe release is called Kindle Scribe 1st generation - 2024 release.
 Amazon product pages do not have Scribe models shown as part of a 2nd generation.

 Amazon announced significant changes to the software on the Scribe including a new Home screen, a new Workspace, and new integrations to 3rd party services.
+These changes are only available on the 2025 models.

 Kindle Scribe without FrontLight

-Introduced as the lowest-cost option, this model does not have a built-in light and is only available with 16GB of storage.
+Introduced as the lowest-cost option, this model does not have a built-in light and is only available with 16 GB of storage.
 The bezel is light gray with a white Kindle logo.

 Kindle Scribe

-This model includes a built-in FrontLight and is available with 32GB or 64GB of storage.
+This model includes a built-in FrontLight and is available with 32 GB or 64 GB of storage.
 The bezel is white with a gray Kindle logo.

 Kindle Scribe Colorsoft

-This model includes a Colorsoft display panel, using a customized E-Ink Kaleido stack to display colors, and is available with 32GB or 64GB of storage.
+This model includes a Colorsoft display panel, using a customized E Ink Kaleido stack to display colors, and is available with 32 GB or 64 GB of storage.
 It is available in either Graphite or Fig body color, though Fig is available as an option only with the 64GB model.
 The Graphite body color has a dark gray bezel with a light gray Kindle logo, while the Fig body color has a Fig bezel with a pink Kindle logo.